 Here’s my list of pros and cons of the Teaching Assistant Program in France, called TAPIF for short, along with some info about what it is exactly.

-Pros and cons of the Teaching Assistant Program in France (TAPIF)
+TAPIF program: Pros and cons of the Teaching Assistant Program in France

 Note: TAPIF requirements and procedures may have changed since I did in the program in 2009-10.
-This post is based on my experience with TAPIF six years ago.
+This post is based on my experience with TAPIF at that time.
 Please refer to the official program website for the most up-to-date information.